History of Mexican Americans: Government

 José Manuel Gallegos was sworn into Congress in 1853 as the first nuevomexicano territorial representative to Congress.
 He spoke only Spanish, which was not a problem for his first two terms.
 After he successfully ran for reelection in 1856, however, his bilingual opponent Miguel A. Otero, contested the election results.
 Otero claimed Gallegos' inability to speak English disqualified him.
 Gallego made an impassioned self-defense in Spanish on the House floor, where he protested the "disappointment" he felt from the "sneers" of his colleagues.
 Nevertheless, Otero's bid was successful, and he replaced Gallego as the territorial representative of New Mexico.

 California's first U.S. senator, John C. Frémont, introduced legislation for the federal government to arbitrate land claim settlements.
 After the removal of Article X from the Treaty of Guadalupe Hidalgo, treaty citizens were stripped of any formal protection of their land rights.
 After gold was discovered at Sutter's Mill in Coloma, California in 1848, a massive migration flooded the state, sparking the Gold Rush.
 By 1852, the population of California had grown from 8,000 in 1848 to 260,000.
 These gold miners were largely landless and asserted ownership over California lands.
-The California Land Act of 1851, also known as the Gwin Act, after California senator William M. Gwin, created a Presidentially-appointed commission to settle disputed claims between the landholders and Anglo miners.
+The California Land Act of 1851, also known as the Gwin Act, after California senator William M. Gwin, created a presidentially appointed commission to settle disputed claims between the landholders and Anglo miners.
+During the California gold rush Mexicans from Sonora and Chileans were among the first to arrive and were also among the most experienced in mining.
+Many Anglo miners learned the basics of mining from Chileans and Sonorans.
+Mexicans, Chileans and Peruvians tended to group together.
+Since Chilean often assumed leadership position Spanish-speaking mining groups "Chilean" was used an umbrella term by Anglos for any Spanish-speaker in the gold rush.
+As anti-foreigner laws (e.g. Foreign Miners' Tax) begun to be used selectively against Mexicans and Chileans peoples these nationalities tended to solidarize.